Email Claire Sterk

-She holds two active NIH grants and her primary research interests are addiction/mental health and HIV/AIDS, with a focus on gender, health disparities, and community-based interventions.
-She is interested in the intersection between the individual, community, and larger societal factors.
-She has three single-authored books in her name and published over 100 articles and book chapters.
-She serves on several editorial boards, is the President of the Alcohol, Drug and Tobacco section of the American Sociological Association, and a board member of the Society for Applied Anthropology.
-Until recently, she was a member of the National Advisory Council to the National Institute on Drug Abuse, National Institutes of Health.
-She is a fellow of the Society for Applied Anthropology, was a recipient of the Thomas F. Seller Jr. Award of Public Health (1999), and was appointed as a Roselyn Carter Fellow in Public Policy (2003–2006).
+The author of three books, Sterk has written more than 100 articles and book chapters.
+She serves on several editorial boards and is president of the Alcohol, Drug, and Tobacco section of the American Sociological Association and a board member of the Society for Applied Anthropology.
+Until recently, Sterk was a member of the National Advisory Council of the National Institute on Drug Abuse of the NIH.
+She is a fellow of the Society for Applied Anthropology, a recipient of the Thomas F. Sellers Jr. M.D.
+Award for Support of Faculty Colleagues in Public Health (1999), and a Rosalynn Carter Fellow in Public Policy (2003–2006).

 A native of the Netherlands, Sterk holds a PhD in sociology from Erasmus University in Rotterdam and a doctoral degree in medical anthropology from the University of Utrecht.